 BSc (Cardiff) PGDip (Leeds) BA MTh (Brunel) PhD (London)

-She is interested in supervising research in New Testament, particularly in Luke-Acts, Matthew, John and Jesus.
-She also has interests in Christology, biblical theology and hermeneutics, the use of the OT in the NT and in the interface between intertestamental Judaism and the NT.
+She is interested in supervising research in the New Testament, particularly in Luke-Acts and Matthew.
+She also has interests in Christology, biblical theology and hermeneutics, the use of the OT in the NT and in the interface between Second Temple Judaism and the NT.

 Previously, Julie has been a Bishop’s Adviser on Selection for the Church of England, has taught on their continuing ministry education courses and been a sessional tutor for the Eastern Region Ministry course teaching first year ordinands and readers.
 Additionally, she has been an Adjunct Member of Faculty for Samford University Abroad teaching at their London campus.

 She is involved in her local church, where she leads worship and preaches occasionally, In her spare time, she enjoys entertaining, spending time with friends, reading, sport (now watching rather than participating) and singing.